scubbx/CouchApp-eNotes-Tutorial/source/4-Logic.rst

 As we have encountered before, CouchApps are organised by maintaining a directory tree.
 This directory tree represents hierarchies.
 We can define functions for evently by storing these in the ``evently`` sub folder, we will create right now.
 Each function is located at a folder of its own inside the ``evently`` directory and replaces any already available function with the same name.

 At the beginning of every chapter you will be presented with a diagram of folders and files you have to create.
 If you get confused during the passages of text you can refer to this graphics to reorientate.
+Actually I would recommend to you to print the diagrams out.

 addPage - Event
 _______________